Physics of Isotopologues

 The new mass spectrometer of the team physics of environmental archives will be used for the high-precision analysis of clumped isotopes and standard stable isotopes of carbonates.
 Impressions from the installation in March 2016 (positioning of the magnet) and the setup in the laboratory are shown below.

-- Approval of two new research projects:
+- Approval of research projects: